Family Matters (South Korean TV series): Development

 Family Matters was created and written by Kim Jung-min, co directed by Kim Gok and Kim Sun, and produced by KeyEast, Ordinary Gem, Monster Union and Borderless Film.

 Casting

 On October 5, 2023, it was reported by Star News that Bae Doona had been cast and confirmed to appear in the series.

+In the second season, Ryu Seung-bum, who played the father, Chul-hee, in the first season, left the series, and Park Byung-eun joined.
+Bae Doona, grandfather Baek Yeon-sik, son Lomon, and daughter Lee Soo-hyun continued to appear.
+Directors Kim Guk and Kim Sun, who directed the first season, also stepped down, and Kim Jung-min, the screenwriter of the first season, took over as the new director.

 Filming

 Principal photography began in late December 2023.

 Release

 Family Matters was scheduled to premiere on Coupang Play on November 29, 2024, and would air every Friday at 20:00 (KST).